USAble Life is ready to provide assistance during the COVID-19 outbreak

 If we have employees that fall below minimum-hour requirements to be considered actively at work, what impact does that have on their eligibility?

-Effective March 1, 2020, and through May 31, 2020 (we will continue to evaluate this date), we will treat those employees as if they are on an approved leave of absence and will retain their coverage eligibility provided premiums continue to be paid for the original amount of coverage prior to the reduction in hours.
+Effective March 1, 2020, and through July 31, 2020, we will treat those employees as if they are on an approved leave of absence and will retain their coverage eligibility provided premiums continue to be paid for the original amount of coverage prior to the reduction in hours.
 For purposes of disability and salary-based life insurance, USAble Life will use the higher of the employee’s wages on their last day of work before the disability began or death occurred or the employee’s most recent wages before the reduction in hours.

-**Are employees that are enrolled in USAble Life products eligible for benefits while on temporary furlough, leave of absence or temporary layoff?
+Are employees enrolled in USAble Life products eligible for benefits while on temporary furlough, leave of absence or temporary layoff?

-**Current policies generally do not address temporary furloughs as an approved leave of absence.
-As an accommodation for temporary furloughs between March 1, 2020, and May 31, 2020 (we will continue to evaluate this date), the policyholder may elect to continue to remit premium for the furloughed employees.
-Should an furloughed employee on temporary furlough, leave of absence or temporary layoff for whom premium is paid become disabled or die on or before 5/31/2020, the claim will be determined as being actively at work.
+Current policies generally do not address temporary furloughs as an approved leave of absence.
+As an accommodation for temporary furloughs between March 1, 2020, and July 31, 2020, the policyholder may elect to continue to remit premium for the furloughed employees.
+Should an employee on temporary furlough, leave of absence or temporary layoff for whom premium is paid become disabled or die on or before 7/31/2020, the claim will be determined as being actively at work.
 For purposes of disability and salary-based life insurance, USAble Life will use the higher of the employee’s wages on their last day of work before the disability began or death occurred or the employee’s most recent wages before the reduction in hours.
 We will continue to review the situation and provide additional guidance as situations evolve.

 COVID-19 Related Coverage questions